You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 Not always.

-Muscle soreness, especially delayed onset muscle soreness, can happen after a new or intense workout.
+Soreness can happen after a new workout, a harder-than-usual session, or training that includes a lot of eccentric loading.
 But soreness is not a reliable sign of muscle growth.

 You can build muscle without feeling very sore.
-You can also feel sore without making meaningful progress.
-Growth depends more on training quality, recovery, nutrition, and consistency than on how much pain you feel the next day.
+You can also feel very sore without making much progress.
+Growth depends more on training quality, recovery, nutrition, and consistency than on how sore you feel the next day.

 Muscles need time to recover.

-If you train hard every day without enough sleep, rest, or proper nutrition, your body may struggle to repair muscle tissue properly.
-This can slow progress and raise the risk of fatigue, underperformance, or overtraining.
+If you train hard every day without enough sleep, rest, or nutrition, your body may struggle to repair muscle tissue properly.
+This can slow progress and raise the risk of fatigue, underperformance, and overtraining-type symptoms.
 MedlinePlus guidance on too much exercise notes that persistent signs of overtraining after rest deserve attention.

-Rest is not laziness in fitness.
-Rest is part of the process.
+Rest isn’t laziness in fitness.
+It’s part of the process.

-When you sleep well and allow your body to recover, your muscles are in a better position to rebuild and adapt.
+When you sleep well and allow enough recovery, your muscles are in a much better position to rebuild and adapt.
+And when soreness leaves you wondering whether to push through or step back, Should I Work Out When Sore? can help you make a better decision.

 Protein Helps Rebuild Muscle Tissue

-Protein is one of the main building blocks your body uses to repair muscle fibers after exercise.
+Protein is one of the main raw materials your body uses to repair muscle after exercise.

-If you work out regularly but do not eat enough protein, you may limit your recovery and muscle-building potential.
-The International Society of Sports Nutrition position stand on protein and exercise supports adequate daily protein intake for muscle repair, recovery, and adaptation.
+If you work out regularly but don’t eat enough protein overall, recovery and muscle-building potential can suffer.
+The International Society of Sports Nutrition position stand on protein and exercise supports adequate protein intake for people who train because protein helps support muscle repair, recovery, and adaptation.

 Good protein intake helps support: